Impact of EU Exit on Dynamic Purchasing Systems

 |Build a robust business case

 |Get formal sign off and authorisation to progress.
 The business case should include setting out the intended benefits, risks and means of mitigations.
 Also, include an understanding of the qualitative and quantitative costs.

 Creation of a DPS

-It is recommended as best practice that you provide unrestricted, direct and full access to the specification electronically throughout the lifetime of the DPS.
-Full specification information should be attached to the original Contract Notice together with any other essential documentation or information such as the electronic equipment used for the DPS, technical connection arrangements and rules regarding its operations.
-This information should again be provided with any subsequently published amendments to allow for immediate download by potential bidders.
+Full specification information must be attached to the original Contract Notice together with any other essential documentation or information such as the electronic equipment used for the DPS, technical connection arrangements and rules regarding its operations.
+This information must again be provided with any subsequently published amendments to allow for immediate download by potential bidders.

 There is a requirement that you allow a minimum time limit of 30 days from the advertisement date for receipt of requests to participate.
-When creating the DPS, you can only examine the content of requests to participate after the time limit for submission has expired and you must as soon as possible after reaching a decision concerning the admittance to a Dynamic Purchasing System inform each tenderer of the decision reached.
+When creating the DPS, you can only examine the content of requests to participate after the time limit for submission has expired and you must as soon as possible after reaching a decision concerning the admittance to a Dynamic Purchase System, inform each bidder of the decision reached.

 Suppliers may join the DPS at any point during its validity if they satisfy the selection requirements, and none of the grounds for exclusion apply.
 You are required to evaluate these requests to participate within 10 working days of receipt, this timescale can be extended to 15 working days where it is justified in individual cases, for example by the need to examine additional documentation.
 You can also extend this period so long as the first invitation to tender under the DPS has not been sent, and will not be sent during the extended evaluation period.

 Any suppliers submitting requests to participate which meet the specified selection criteria must be allowed to join the DPS